oecd/chart/README.md

 If omitted (or the requested language has not been configured) the default one will be used.

+## Hiding header elements

+The following props are supported:

+- `hideTitle`: hides the title
+- `hideSubtitle`: hides the subtitle
+- `hideToolbox`: hides the toolbox

 ## Web components

 Even though this is a React library, the charts can be used in pages / apps that are not React based.
 For this purpose "web components" are also exported.
 Note that React (18) and ReactDOM still have to be in scope.